Faizan-313/CodeFusion/README.md

-# CodeFusion: AI-Driven Online Programming Examination Platform
+# Assessify: AI-Driven Online Programming Examination Platform

 **Assessify** is a **secure, intelligent, and multi-format web-based platform** designed to revolutionize the way **Computer Science Engineering exams** are conducted online.
 By integrating **AI-driven proctoring**, a **Smart Teacher Dashboard**, and **multi-format answer support**, it ensures **academic integrity**, **accessibility**, and **fairness** — all within a seamless, real-time environment.